matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 console.log(`The deployment will cost ${parsedFee} USDC`);
 ```

-Please note that the fees on testnet do not correctly represent the fees on the future mainnet release.
+Please note that the fees on the testnet do not correctly represent the fees on the future mainnet release.

 Now, we need to pass `USDC` as the `feeToken` to the deployment transaction: